Updated: Jun 20

 Every entrepreneur that scales from zero to a billion dollar enterprise has done so on the back of an existing idea.

-If you found this post helpful, please subscribe to the blog and download the Game-Changing Product and Brand Innovation Overview.
+If you found this post helpful, please subscribe to the blog in the form in the footer.